 The final stage of the FlyOver Canada experience is the theatre-flight simulation and the film about Canada.

 Guests proceed into the main theatre.
-Regardless of which film they are about to watch, guests are escorted to a row of seats where they buckle up, store belongings under their chairs and get ready for an amazing multi-dimensional ride.
-There are three floors of rows of seats, but you can generally only see the row you yourself are in.
+Regardless of which film they are about to watch, guests follow their FlyOver Canada hosts to rows of seats where they buckle up, store belongings under their chairs and get ready for an amazing multi-dimensional ride.
+There are three floors of rows of seats, but you can generally only see the row you are in.

-The feature film during the FlyOver Canada at Halloween event is the regular FlyOver Canada movie where the audience is flown over Canada.
+The feature film during the FlyOver Canada at Halloween event is the regular FlyOver Canada movie where the audience flies in their seats over Canada.
 The trip goes from the Maritimes, over Toronto, across the Prairies, to Vancouver, over Canada Place and up to the Arctic.

 In previous years, this part of the experience was identical to the regular film experience, except that Broomelda the Witch appeared on the screen flying on her broom from time to time.
 In 2020 and 2021, Biker Mama the witch and her cat were on screen.
 It was a simple variation, but still a nice touch.
-Biker Mama returns in 2022.
+Biker Mama returned in 2022 and she starred in the show again in 2023.

-The HowlOver Canada film itself lasts for roughly 8 minutes.
+The HowlOver Canada film itself lasts for roughly eight minutes.

 FlyOver Canada Admission

-Admission prices for the Halloween attraction in September 2022 are listed below.
-Note: If you purchase your tickets online you save a few dollars.
-Prices vary depending on the day you go, so the following prices are subject to change.
+Admission prices for the Halloween attraction in September 2023 are below.
+Note: By purchasing tickets online you could save a few dollars.
+Prices varied depending on the day you went and how early in advance you booked.

 Participants can be of any age, but at least 40 inches (or 102 cm) tall.
 People in wheelchairs can also participate, but only if they are able to get out of their wheelchairs and into the ride’s seat-belted chair.